10 Snakes That Rest On Incredibly Thin Branches

 Source: public domain

 This venomous pitviper is found not just in Sumatra, but peninsular Malaysia and Borneo too.
 They’re found only in lowland rainforests, and only dense areas with a high percentage of canopy cover.
-Like most of their Trimeresurus pitviper relatives, this is a lazy ambush predator, and they’re able to rest calmly on even the thinnest, flimsiest branches.
+Like most Trimeresurus pitvipers, this is a lazy ambush predator, which is able to rest calmly on even the thinnest, flimsiest branches.

 Sumatran pitvipers (Trimeresurus sumatranus) can defy gravity and appear on branches that really ought to snap.
 Like the best branch snakes, they have a superior sense of stability and balance, and a thinner body than ground-based vipers.
 They move between branches purely instinctively, using no conscious thought, yet still avoid plummeting to the dangerous forest floor.

 According to a study of Malaysian hospitals from 2017 to 2020, Trimeresurus sumatranus contributed 2.9% of venomous snakebites, making it a mid-ranking species.
 It’s unlikely that you’ll be bitten by one in a hotel garden while on holiday, as Trimeresurus sumatranus is a rainforest snake through and through.
-They have a large range, yet have such excellent camouflage in their rainforest that you’re likely to walk right past one, assuming it doesn’t lunge and bite.
-This snake is as far from the friendly corn snake in your Florida backgarden as possible.
+They have a large range, yet have such excellent camouflage in their rainforests that you’re likely to walk right past one, assuming it doesn’t lunge and bite.

 Leave a Comment